Nicholas Calabrese

-Nicholas W. Calabrese (November 30, 1942 – March 13, 2023) was an American mob hitman, best known for being a made man who testified against the Chicago Outfit.
+Nicholas W. Calabrese (November 30, 1942 – March 13, 2023) was an American mobster and hitman, best known for being the first "made man" to testify against the Chicago Outfit.
 His testimony and cooperation with federal prosecutors helped result in the 2007 murder convictions of mobsters Joseph Lombardo, James Marcello, and his own brother, Frank Calabrese Sr.

 Early life and work outside of the Chicago Outfit

 Calabrese was born the son of James and Sophie Calabrese, growing up near the intersection of Grand and Ogden Avenues on Chicago's Near West Side.
 As a boy, Calabrese worked at a newsstand at the corner of Grand Avenue and State Street, in downtown Chicago, where some of his brothers had worked as well.
 Calabrese graduated from Steinmetz High School in Chicago.

 Calabrese served in Vietnam in the United States Navy from 1965 until 1967, working as a radioman and having top-secret clearance on the USS Bainbridge.
 Calabrese also had worked as an ironworker on the John Hancock Center construction project in Chicago, as a Teamster working for trade show contractor United Exposition at Chicago's McCormick Place and as a Cook County security officer at the courthouse in Maywood, Illinois, from 1977 until 1989.

-In the 1970s, Calabrese and two partners operated a restaurant and lounge in Hoffman Estates, Illinois for a couple of years, and also worked for a private detective agency.
+In the 1970s, Calabrese and two partners operated a restaurant and lounge in Hoffman Estates, Illinois, for a couple of years, and also worked for a private detective agency.

 Chicago Outfit career

-From 1978 until 1992, Calabrese helped his brother, noted Chicago Outfit made man Frank Calabrese Sr., run a lucrative loan-sharking racket, serving as his brother's top assistant.
-Frank and Nick reported to Angelo J. "The Hook" LaPietra, the caporegime of The 26th Street Crew, who ran operations out of the Old Neighborhood Italian American Club.
+From 1978 until 1992, Calabrese helped his brother, noted Chicago Outfit soldier Frank Calabrese Sr., run a lucrative loan-sharking racket, serving as his brother's top assistant.
+Frank and Nick reported to Angelo J. "The Hook" LaPietra, the caporegime of the 26th Street Crew, who ran operations out of the Old Neighborhood Italian American Club.
 Calabrese also has admitted in court to taking part in 14 murders ordered by LaPietra, including the "hits" on Michael Albergo and John Fecarotta, from 1970 until 1986, as part of Calabrese's time in the mob.
 The "juice loan" business charged interest rates on loans of as much as 10 percent per week (14,000% APR).
+Nicholas Calabrese and his brother Frank were both inducted as "made" members of the Outfit during an induction ceremony conducted by Joey Aiuppa at a restaurant on Roosevelt Road on October 9, 1983.

 On July 28, 1995, the federal government indicted Nicholas Calabrese and nine other organized crime figures with using threats, violence and intimidation to enforce the loan sharking racket from 1978 until 1992.
 The other defendants were Frank Calabrese Sr., Frank Calabrese Jr., Kurt Calabrese, Robert Dinella, Philip J. Fiore, Terry Scalise, Kevin Kudulis, Louis Bombacino and Philip Tolomeo.

 Calabrese eventually was found guilty of racketeering.
 On August 27, 1997, Calabrese, who at that time was residing in Norridge, Illinois, was sentenced by United States District Judge James F. Holderman to 70 months in federal prison.
 At his sentencing, Nicholas Calabrese apologized to Holderman, saying, "I caused a lot of problems for a lot of people."